-NSW can take this opportunity in promoting climate The circular economy is based on three core principles, technology material circularity, securing supply chains driven by design and value-adding to eliminate waste and managing the waste at the end-of-life.
-Existing and pollution, circulate products and materials (at their NSW-based initiatives such as the Trailblazer for highest value) and regenerate nature.39 Implementing Recycling and Clean Energy (TRaCE) have a critical role the circular economy requires a combined effort by to play in establishing a fully integrated ecosystem for business, government, researchers and industries.
-To recycling and clean energy research commercialisation remove the barriers and to drive a zero-carbon circular in Australia.
-The TRaCE aims to accelerate the economy in NSW, Circular Australia (formerly NSW development and deployment of disruptive Circular) partners with other stakeholders to provide technologies and business models in these sectors.44 transparent circular economy data, promote visibility Other initiatives like the NSW Circular Solar grants on supply chain flow and establish taskforces to (\$9.4 million awarded to eight grant projects45) seek to promote collaboration.40 improve NSW's capacity to recycle, refurbish and reuse NSW has a suite of policies addressing both circular solar panels and their components, as well as batteries economy and decarbonisation, aiming to minimise by over 10,000 tonnes per annum.46 Another example waste and improve the efficiency of use and reuse of is the Australian Circular Economy Hub (ACE Hub), a finite resources.41 These policies are backed by some public-private partnership to establish a collaboration \$365 million in funding commitments and the sharing platform for advancing the circular economy.47
+NSW can take this opportunity in promoting climate technology material circularity, securing supply chains and managing the waste at the end-of-life.
+Existing NSW-based initiatives such as the Trailblazer for Recycling and Clean Energy (TRaCE) have a critical role to play in establishing a fully integrated ecosystem for recycling and clean energy research commercialisation in Australia.
+The TRaCE aims to accelerate the development and deployment of disruptive technologies and business models in these sectors.44 Other initiatives like the NSW Circular Solar grants (\$9.4 million awarded to eight grant projects) seek to improve NSW's capacity to recycle, refurbish and reuse solar panels and their components, as well as batteries by over 10,000 tonnes per annum.
+46 Another example is the Australian Circular Economy Hub (ACE Hub), a public-private partnership to establish a collaboration platform for advancing the circular economy.

-36 NSW Environment Protection Authority (2023).
-Compliance approach for 1 November Plastic Bans.

-- 37 Australian Government (2022).
+- 36 NSW Environment Protection Authority (2023).
+Compliance approach for 1 November Plastic Bans. - 37 Australian Government (2022).
 Environment Ministers' Meeting Agreed Communique. - 38 RMIT University (2021).
-SDG Measurement and Disclosure 3.0: A Study of ASX 150 Companies.
-39 Ellen Macarthur Foundation (nd).
+SDG Measurement and Disclosure 3.0: A Study of ASX 150 Companies. - 39 Ellen Macarthur Foundation (nd).
 Circular Economy Introduction - 40 Circular Australia (2022), About Us. - NSW Government (2021).
 NSW Waste and Sustainable Materials Strategy 2041.
 Stage 1: 2021-2027. - NSW Government (2021).
 Critical Minerals and High-Tech Metals Strategy. - 43 UTS (2020).
 Scoping Study for Photovoltaic Panel and Battery System Reuse and Recycling Fund. - 44 UNSW Sydney (nd).
 Trailblazer for Recycling and Clean Energy. - 45 NSW Government (2022).
 Going Circular in Clean Energy Issues Paper. - 46 NSW Government (2022).
-Circular Economy Boost for Solar Panels. - Australian Circular Economy Hub (nd).
-Australian Circular Economy Hub of resources planning and industry investment in precinct development such as Special Activation
+Circular Economy Boost for Solar Panels.
+Australian Circular Economy Hub (nd).
+Australian Circular Economy Hub